cacherefresh/Guilds/README.md

 - Character abilities including shadow clone and shadow minions
 - Task management system with quest board
 - Guild and character customization
+- **Character Management**: Create and manage characters with skills, levels, and properties
+- **Quest System**: Create, assign, and complete quests with skill requirements
+- **Skill Framework**: Define skills with categories and levels for characters
+- **Guild System**: Form guilds, manage memberships, and collaborate on quests
+- **Town System**: Explore different towns with unique properties and guild presence

 ## Getting Started